 5. Preventive Dental Treatments:

-Get in touch or make an appointment if you have questions about looking after your teeth or to arrange Preventive treatments.
+Get in touch or make an appointment if you have questions about looking after your teeth or arranging preventive treatments.
 You might also be interested in our dental plans, which all include Preventive care or hygiene sessions.